Rikkukun/ArchipelagoManualYumeNikki/README.md

 	- You are not expected to traverse Hell/Red Maze to reach Forest, Eyeball, Neon and Candle World.
 You are still expected to reach Docks and Witch Island through Hell though since it's the only way
 	- Lamp effect is required in all the dark rooms
 - **Mean logic**: all the above preventions are ignored;
-- **No Logic**: ignores all logic and seeds could easily be unbeatable.
+- **No logic**: ignores all logic and seeds could easily be unbeatable.
 Don't know why you would play this in Archipelago but it's available

 ## Choose Effects Translation